sjormala/front-end-course/README.md

 Otherwise the site uses only static html pages and css and does not need any other specific setting.

-.gitignore-files excludes all generally available packages.
+.gitignore excludes all generally available packages.
+It is not included in the GitHub repository.

+Website is deployed to github.io and can be found on https://sjormala.github.io/front-end-course/index.html